patrickz98/SimpleAudioPlayer/README.md

 # SimpleAudioPlayer
-A simple flutter audio player
+A simple audio player for flutter